camueller/SmartApplianceEnabler/doc/Tasmota_EN.md

 # Alternate firmware Tasmota
-Adapters with which any device can be switched on and off via WLAN and some of which also have an integrated electricity meter are often based on the microcontroller [ESP8266](https://de.wikipedia.org/wiki/ESP8266).
+Adapters with which any device can be switched on and off via WIFI and some of which also have an integrated electricity meter are often based on the microcontroller [ESP8266](https://de.wikipedia.org/wiki/ESP8266).

 Most of the time, these devices can only be used with the adapter manufacturer's cloud services.
 Fortunately, the alternative firmware [Tasmota](https://github.com/arendst/Sonoff-Tasmota) exists, which was originally developed for various Sonoff adapters, but can now be used for a large number of adapters.